Skip to main content

 WHO will continue to work alongside all key ministries and partners in Mauritius to facilitate the implementation of ICOPE to strengthen Mauritius’ health system for timely, quality, and integrated care for older people.

-“WHO is proud to support the Government of Mauritius and other partners to ensure healthy ageing through a person-centred, primary health care approach, as this is undoubtedly the pathway to ensuring universal health coverage,” said Dr Anne Ancia, WHO Representative to Mauritius.
+“WHO is proud to support the Government of Mauritius and other partners to ensure healthy ageing through a person-centered, primary health care approach, as this is undoubtedly the pathway to ensuring universal health coverage,” said Dr Anne Ancia, WHO Representative to Mauritius.

 Strengthening health security and preparedness